Rating: ****

 1 male strangled with Christmas lights

-1 female gutted with stanley knife
+1 female gutted with a box cutter

-1 male gets a hammerclaw to the head
+1 male gets a hammer claw to the head

-1 female impaled to mounted deer antlers
+1 female impaled through mounted deer antlers

 1 male thrown off a window, falls to his death

-1 male decapitated with axe
+1 male decapitated with an axe

-1 male accidentally shot dead with rifle
+1 male accidentally shot dead with a rifle

 1 male axed on the chest